datanav/docs/technical/tidsbanken-freshteam.rst

 Tidsbanken Ansatt to Freshteam Employee
 ---------------------------------------
-Before any synchronization can take place, a link between a Tidsbanken Ansatt and a Freshteam Employee must be established.
+Every Tidsbanken Ansatt will be synchronized with a Freshteam Employee.

+If a matching Freshteam Employee already exists, the Tidsbanken Ansatt will be merged with the existing one.
+If no matching Freshteam Employee is found, a new Freshteam Employee will be created.

 A Tidsbanken Ansatt will merge with a Freshteam Employee if one of the following property combinations match: